Open-MSS/MSS/docs/installation.rst

 ..
 Important::
   mamba is under development.
-All dependencies of MSS and MSS itselfs are under development.
+All dependencies of MSS and MSS itself are under development.
   Sometimes this update feature of mamba can't resolve from existing to new dependencies.

 search for MSS what you can get ::